xiaolinlu/Meteor-famous-timbre/README.md

 ```

 ## Timbre example
 I really just converted / simplified the org code showing some of the features in famono and Meteor.
+I havent gone cleaning up code style or stuff like that... or further improving eg. by using Meteor templates or adding Meteor realtime stuff etc.

 ```bash
   # completely untested - so dont copy paste